cs127/unicorn/README.md

 * `MB_LEN_MAX` and `MB_CUR_MAX` macros (both evaluate to `4`, because the multibyte encoding is always UTF-8).
 * wide character related `stdlib.h` functions (e.g. `wcstombs`, `mbstowcs`, `mblen`).
 * nonstandard `mbstowc` function, which is an alternative to `mbtowc`, but expects a `wchar_t*` instead of `wchar_t`, to be able to read surrogate pairs in UTF-16.

+### ascx

+unicorn includes an addon called ascx, which you can find in the `ascx` subdirectory of the sources. it includes functions for converting strings from various extended ASCII codepages to Unicode.

+the functions are:
+* `ascxtowc`: for converting a single character.
+* `ascxstowcs`: for converting an entire string.

+the behaviour of the two functions are identical to `mbtowc` and `mbstowcs` respectively, except that they take an extra parameter to specify which codepage the extended ASCII string is encoded in.

+the currently supported codepages are:
+* IBM437
+* IBM850
+* IBM858
+* Windows-1252
+* ISO-8859-1 with C0 and C1 control characters

+the IBM codepages each have two variants:
+* `C0`: containing C0 control characters.
+* `C0_REP`: containing IBM dingbats in place of C0 control characters.

+unassigned codepoints (e.g. `$81` in Windows-1252) are converted to the replacement character (`U+FFFD`).